l33tname/blog/_posts/2015-04-02-I-accidentally-used-PHP.md

 bool(false)
 ```

-Right it returns only FALSE in this case, even if there is a A record for this domain.
+It returns only FALSE in this case, even if there is a A record for this domain.

-##And the moral of this story
+## And the moral of this story

-Deploy IPv6 everywhere to prevent such things.
+Deploy IPv6 everywhere to prevent this!
 Or maybe don't build software based on PHP.
 I personally recommend both things.

-If you are a observium pro user it's fixed, according the mailing list in revision 6357 and for
+If you are a observium pro user it's fixed, according the mailing list in revision 6357 and \
-everyone else with the next half yearly release.
+for everyone else with the next half yearly release.